Welcome emails have the potential to make a huge difference to your customers’ experiences and their ongoing engagement with your brand.

 Experian is one of the more traditional businesses in this list, so it’s no surprise that this welcome email is also more formal.

-Emojis in the welcome email subject line wouldn’t really fit the Experian brand.
+Emojis in welcome email subject lines wouldn’t really fit the Experian brand.
 Regardless, the email does a good job of reassuring new customers.
 Finances can be scary, so anyone who’s using the service will appreciate knowing that they won’t have to pay for the service and that it won’t hurt their credit score.

 Takeaway: If there could be any fears or friction associated with using your service, use your welcome email to reassure new customers.

-5. Halfords
+5. Scaleway

 Welcome email breakdown

-Sender name: Halfords
+Sender name: Scaleway

 Key components: